scot-taylor-ibm/compare-comply/pos.md

 # Understanding purchase-order parsing
 {: #pos}

-You can analyze purchase orders by calling the `POST /v1/purchase_orders` method.
+You can analyze purchase orders by using the **Purchase order understanding** feature.
 {: shortdesc}

-Purchase-order parsing is a beta feature.
+Purchase Order Understanding is a beta feature.
 For information about beta features, see [Beta features](/docs/services/compare-comply?topic=compare-comply-release_notes#beta_features) in the [Release notes](/docs/services/compare-comply?topic=compare-comply-release_notes).
 You must request access to purchase-order parsing by completing the following [form](https://datasciencex.typeform.com/to/Fjyf6t).
 {: important}

-You can parse and classify the contents of purchase orders in your [input document](/docs/services/compare-comply?topic=compare-comply-formats) by using the `POST /v1/purchase_orders` method.
+You can parse and classify the contents of purchase orders in your [input document](/docs/services/compare-comply?topic=compare-comply-formats) by calling the `POST /v1/purchase_orders` method.

 In a `bash` shell or equivalent environment such as Cygwin, use the `POST /v1/purchase_orders` method to classify a purchase order.
 The method takes the following input parameters:
   - `version` (**required** `string`): A date in the format `YYYY-MM-DD` that identifies the specific version of the API to use when processing the request.